SachinPrab/my-bulletin-board-app/README.md

 - 🧠 State management using Redux Toolkit
 - ⏰ Human-readable timestamps (e.g., "5 minutes ago")
 - 💬 Emoji-based reactions (👍 😮 ❤️ 😂 😠 🤢 😢)
+- ✅ Edit or delete a post
 - 🔍 Post list with reusable components like `PostAuthor`, `TimeAgo`, and `ReactionButtons`

+---

+---
+🧪 Sample Usage
+Fill the "Add Post" form with a title, content, and select an author.

+Click a reaction to add one — click again to remove it.

+Edit/Delete buttons are available under each post.
 ---

 ## 🛠️ Tech Stack